codingkim1/phase-3-sinatra-react-project/README.md

 - Build a web basic API with Sinatra and Active Record to support a React frontend

+## Front-end repo link
+To interact with the API on the UI, use link;  https://github.com/codingkim1/Inspirational-Quotes-React

 ## Introduction

 Congrats on getting through all the material for Phase 3!
 Now's the time to put